Concierge Medicine Definition: What is it? How does it work?

 Once you’ve decided it’s time to make a switch, it’s time to talk with physicians.
 Finding the right physician is paramount to ensuring you get the care you want.

-Make an appointment to speak with potential physicians and ask questions about their approach to care, their interest in forming meaningful relationships with their patients, and services and benefits offered at their practices.
+Make an appointment to speak with potential physicians and ask questions about their approach to care, their interest in forming meaningful relationships with their patients, and the services and benefits offered at their practices.

 While concierge medicine is still growing in interest, the factors driving its growth don’t appear to be subsiding in the near future.